 2021 is a year that brings mobile applications to the forefront of business strategies and increases the need for mobile application development across the world.
 This shift has resulted in new app trends that will have a lasting impact for years to come.
-Here are the top mobile development trends to consider when formatting your mobile app strategy for 2021 and beyond.2020 lessons and results
+Here are the top mobile development trends to consider when formatting your mobile app strategy for 2021 and beyond.

 Last year, due to the pandemic, many businesses had to shift operations to online platforms that enabled collaboration with team members through enterprise mobility and accelerated the process of digital transformation in the business sector.